ufpathlabs/covid_19_pool_testing_middleware/README.md

 ### Running the program ###

-* Download the source code from the repository
+* Clone the repository and move inside the directory.
 * Generate the needed input files (refer the sample files in the repository).
 * Note down the source paths for the mirth folders.
 * Run the python script as below: